Right Fit - People Development Magazine

 They Pass a Background Check

 A background check is always an excellent initial way to identify the most fitting people for a job.
 You can learn about criminal convictions, education, and employment history.
-Background checks can also shed light on an applicant’s financial situation to understand how responsible they are with money.
+Background checks can also provide insight into an applicant’s financial situation, helping to understand their financial responsibility.

-If they have an excellent credit history, they might have used the best tradeline companies to improve their score or have been financially responsible for a long time.
+If they have an excellent credit history, they may have utilised the best credit line companies to enhance their score or have been financially responsible for a long time.
 The more green flags you get from a background check, the more confident in your decision you might be in hiring someone new.

 They’ve Researched Your Business

 Just as you might research an applicant before interviewing them, applicants can also research your business.
-If they’ve taken the time to learn more about your products, services, mission statements, and business goals, you may see them as someone who’s thoughtful, passionate and has great attention to detail.
+If they’ve taken the time to learn more about your products, services, mission statements, and business goals, you may see them as someone thoughtful, passionate, and has excellent attention to detail.
 These may be all positive attributes you’d like to see in an employee.

 In contrast, you may view someone as unsuitable if they haven’t even visited your business website.
 If they haven’t wanted to know more about your business, they may not have the passion you want from someone you’re hiring to be in your close-knit team.